AndiNowe/fspt4-milestone-five-jbrcodes/README.md

 "error":"ER_BAD_FIELD_ERROR: Unknown column 'undefined' in 'field list'" column exists

 It is connecting to my table correctly and I think the routes are also ok.
 I tried to do all the other elements without being able to test them, and to do that I used my code from the homework activity.
-As I was super stucked I check my own code and compared everything (my hw code works); and still can't see anything wrong.
+As I was super stucked I checked my own code and compared everything (my hw code works); and still can't see anything wrong.

 I looked up some solutions on google, and after trying some yarn upgrades and npm ungrades, it is still not working.
 I am sorry :(